mpgirro/daytweet/README.md

 There are a few Ruby Gems that needs to be installed before daytweet can be run.

-The required gems are: twitter, shorturl, icalendar, parseconfig They may be installed with these commands
+The required gems are: twitter, shorturl, icalendar, parseconfig They may be installed with these commands:

     sudo gem install icalendar
     sudo gem install twitter